A Journey on the North Yorkshire Moors Heritage Railway

-The famous Harry Potter train runs on the old steam train lines managed by the North Yorkshire Moors Railway.
+The steam locomotives run on the old steam train lines managed by the North Yorkshire Moors Railway.
 A ride on a steam train has always been a dream, but the chance to ride the Hogwarts Express Train to Hogsmeade was an opportunity not to be missed.

 We began the journey at Grosmont Railway station where you can completely immerse yourself in the history and heritage of the steam train in this picturesque village.

 Grosmont Station is where you will find the engine sheds where the North Yorkshire Moors Railway’s steam and diesel locomotives are maintained and restored (all by volunteers I might add).

 Across from the station itself, you can see the George Stephenson tunnel if you follow the walkway you will find yourself at the engine sheds where you can see some of the steam trains being worked on.
 The shed usually has 2 or 3 steam trains in it being restored or maintained and it is really interesting to know that this work is all done by volunteers who are totally obsessed with steam trains.

 The North Yorkshire Moors Railway operates entirely with volunteer staff, which is just so impressive.
 When you stand on the platform and see those steam trains shunting back and forth and finally your train arrives it really it a moment out of time.